tetra-code/cse_y2_notes/Q1/BDP/week4.md

 ![Image](../../images/two_generals.PNG)

 This makes the generals of A1 and A2 impossible to sync their time of attack.
-Of course in real life this can be (partially) solved using randomization, timeouts, partial synchrony.
+Of course in real life this can be (partially) solved using randomization, timeouts, partial synchronization.

 ## Byzantine generals problem
 In real life nodes can not only be faulty but can also be malicious.
 They are called **byzantine nodes**.